-Although they all do essentially the same thing, NSAIDs are not the same in practice, because they affect people differently.
-People respond differently to some of the drugs, while certain medications cannot be combined with others or be taken if you have particular medical conditions.
+Although they all do essentially the same thing, NSAIDs are not all the same because they affect people differently.
+Also, some of them can’t be combined with other medications or be taken if you have particular medical conditions.
+Treatment with NSAIDs is very individual.
+Make sure your doctor has your complete medical history when they’re considering a specific NSAID for you.

 - increased risk of stroke or heart attack